 Overview

-Zoom meetings recorded to the cloud will be stored only in Lecture Capture (Panopto).
-All recordings captured in Zoom will automatically be placed in a class folder or a personal folder in Panopto and deleted from Zoom.
-Any new recordings will not be available in Zoom after this date.
+Instructional Zoom meetings recorded to the cloud will be stored only in Lecture Capture (Panopto).
+Instructional recordings captured in Zoom will automatically be placed in a class folder and deleted from Zoom.
+Any recordings made from outside of Canvas will be stored in the Zoom cloud instead of Panopto for 30 days and moved to the recycle bin for 30 days.
 Learn more…

 Zoom Online Meetings, Chat, and Collaboration

-Zoom is an online and mobile meeting solution that combines real-time chat, content sharing, and video in an easy-to-use interface to enrich teaching and learning.
+Zoom (also known as Zoom Workspace) is an online and mobile meeting solution that combines real-time chat, content sharing, and video in an easy-to-use interface to enrich teaching and learning.
 It integrates with the University’s new Learning Management System (Canvas) and with Zoom Rooms hybrid classroom technology to facilitate remote teaching and learning.
+Zoom can be accessed from the myPitt portal or directly at the Pitt Zoom service portal.

 Online Student Engagement and Learning

-• Conduct virtual classes: Stream lessons to students (500 attendees for faculty accounts; 300 attendees for staff accounts).
+- Conduct virtual classes: Stream lessons to students (300 attendees for faculty and staff accounts).

 Detail